Romani people: Diaspora

-Origin
+South Asian origin

-Genetic findings suggest an Indian origin for Roma.
-Because Romani groups did not keep chronicles of their history or have oral accounts of it, most hypotheses about the Romani migration's early history are based on linguistic theory.
-There is also no known record of a migration from India to Europe from medieval times that can be connected indisputably to Roma.
+Genetic findings reveal that the ancestors of the Romani people originated in South Asia, likely in the regions of present-day Punjab, Rajasthan and Sindh.
+Because Romani groups did not keep chronicles of their history or have oral accounts of it, most hypotheses about early Romani migration are based on linguistic theory.

 Shahnameh legend

-According to a legend reported in the Persian epic poem, the Shahnameh, from Iran and repeated by several modern authors, the Sasanian king Bahrām V Gōr learned towards the end of his reign (421–439) that the poor could not afford to enjoy music, and he asked the king of India to send him ten thousand luris, lute-playing experts.
-When the luris arrived, Bahrām gave each one an ox, a donkey, and a donkey-load of wheat so that they could live on agriculture and play music for free for the poor.
-However, the luris ate the oxen and the wheat and came back a year later with their cheeks hollowed with hunger.
+According to a legend reported in the Persian epic poem, the Shahnameh, the Sasanian king Bahrām V Gōr learned towards the end of his reign (421–439) that the poor could not afford to enjoy music, and so he asked the king of India to send him ten thousand luris, lute-playing experts.
+When the luris arrived, Bahrām gave each one an ox, a donkey, and a donkey-load of wheat so they could live on agriculture and play music for free for the poor.
+However, the luris ate the oxen and the wheat and came back a year later with their cheeks hollowed by hunger.
 The king, angered with their having wasted what he had given them, ordered them to pack up their bags and go wandering around the world on their donkeys.